-MPOJC is revising its long-range transportation plan, a requirement for securing state and federal funding for transportation projects.
-The Future Forward 2045 Plan will help guide metropolitan area decision-making regarding transportation improvements and investments extending 25 years into the future.
+MPOJC revised its long-range transportation plan in 2017, a requirement for securing state and federal funding for transportation projects.
+The Future Forward 2045 Plan (approved May 2017) will help guide metropolitan area decision-making regarding transportation improvements and investments extending 25 years into the future.
 The plan considers all modes of transportation -- car, truck, freight, transit, pedestrian and bicycle -- and makes specific recommendations for transportation projects and funding sources.
+To follow is an overview of the plan's vision, goals, timeline, and public input opportunities.

 To ensure the strategic use of public investments and policies for the creation of a safe, efficient and equitable transportation network that enhances economic opportunity and growth while preserving our environment and quality of life.